thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 Also, if Message Metadata contains **TTL** field, its value is used for timeseries data expiration, otherwise **TTL** from Node Configuration is used.

+**Since TB Version 3.3.3** you can enable **ignoreMetadataTs** param to ignore the timestamp that arrives from message metadata.
+Useful for all sorts of sequential processing if you merge messages from multiple sources (devices, assets, etc).

+For example, if you count number of messages from multiple devices into asset time-series value.
+Typically, you fetch the previous value of the counter, increment it and then save the value.

+If you use timestamp of the original message, the value may be ignored, since it has outdated timestamp comparing to the previous message.

 **Expected Message Payload example:**
 {% highlight json %}
 {